West Tisbury selectmen discuss abundance of dead trees - Martha's Vineyard Times

 Ms. Rand said she believes Jeremiah would say the trees do not have to come down “tomorrow,” but that they should come down before the winter.

+Mr. Manter and selectman Richard Knabel agreed on an adminstrative course of action for the tree warden to follow.

-“I would suggest that our guidance consists of a) Go to the FinCom, and b) We’ll put an article on the warrant in the event that the FinCom does not approve the transfer,” said Ms. Mitchell.
+“I would suggest that our guidance consists of a) Go to the FinCom, and b) We’ll put an article on the warrant in the event that the FinCom does not approve the transfer,” Ms. Mitchell said.
 Selectmen did not need a motion to put forward the suggestion.

-In other business, selectmen agreed to send a draft letter about the Community Development Block Grant to the appropriate state authorities.
-“I think it’s an astute criticism of what’s happening,” said Mr. Knabel.

-Some members of Cub Scout Troop 90 were on hand to hear the first 15 minutes of the selectmen’s meeting as a learning experience.